tensorflow/docs/site/en/api_docs/python/tf/contrib/eager/value_and_gradients_function.md

 #### Args:

- f: function to be differentiated.
+* <b>`f`</b>: function to be differentiated.
 If `f` returns a scalar, this scalar will be differentiated.
 If `f` returns a tensor or list of tensors, by default a scalar will be computed by adding all their values to produce a single scalar.
 If desired, the tensors can be elementwise multiplied by the tensors passed as the `dy` keyword argument to the returned gradient function.
- params: list of parameter names of f or list of integers indexing the parameters with respect to which we'll differentiate.
+* <b>`params`</b>: list of parameter names of f or list of integers indexing the parameters with respect to which we'll differentiate.
 Passing `None` differentiates with respect to all parameters.

+#### Returns:

-Returns: function which, when called, returns the value of f and the gradient of f with respect to all of `params`.
+function which, when called, returns the value of f and the gradient of f with respect to all of `params`.
 The function takes an extra optional keyword argument "dy".
 Setting it allows computation of vector jacobian products for vectors other than the vector of ones.

 #### Raises:

-ValueError: if the params are not all strings or all integers.
+* <b>`ValueError`</b>: if the params are not all strings or all integers.